Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Research Programs

-Departmental faculty and graduate students fit into one or more research programs (sub-fields): archaeology, biological anthropology, sociocultural anthropology, and anthropology of health.
+Departmental faculty and graduate students fit into one or more research programs (sub-fields).

 Research Clusters

-While the department covers four main Research Programs (sub-fields) in Anthropology, we also integrate these Research Programs in six key areas of expertise and investigation: Art and New Materialisms; Ecologies, Resilience and Change; Embodiment, Health and Wellbeing; Foodways, Diet and Nutrition; Heritage, History and Memory; and Migrations, Displacements and Violence.
-To learn more each area, click on the titles below.
+While the department covers four main Research Programs (sub-fields) in Anthropology, we also integrate our Research Programs in the below six key areas of expertise and investigation.

 The centre enables comprehensive analysis of human remains in one location, using the most up-to-date technological equipment and provides an essential interface between field and lab-based research.